GAN Inversion: A Survey: Problem Definition and Overview

-It is well known that GANs~\cite{goodfellow2014generative,karras2017progressive,karras2019style} can generate high-resolution and photorealistic `fake' images, but a lesser-known aspect is how to apply these GANs to applications of `real' images.
-One possible solution, \ie~GAN inversion, is to obtain the `real' images' latent codes and perform some subsequent image processing tasks by manipulating the latent codes in the latent space.
-As indicated, GAN inversion attempts to find a latent code that can achieve two goals for a given image: 1) reconstruct the input image faithfully and photorealistically and 2) facilitate downstream tasks.
+It is well known that GANs~\cite{goodfellow2014generative,karras2017progressive,karras2019style} can generate high-resolution and photorealistic fake images.
+However, it remains challenging to apply these unconditional GANs to the editing of real images due to the lack of inference capability.
+Given an image, GAN inversion aims to recover the latent code in a latent space of a pretrained unconditional GAN model, and thus enables numerous image editing applications by manipulating the latent code.
+In this case, the pretrained unconditional GAN model can be used without modifying the architecture.
+Ideally the found latent code of the given image should achieve two goals: 1) reconstructing the input image faithfully and photorealistically and 2) facilitating downstream tasks.

 We first define the problem of GAN inversion under a unified mathematical formulation.
 The generator of an unconditional GAN learns the mapping $G: \mathcal{Z} \to \mathcal{X}$.
-When $\z_1, \z_2 \in \mathcal{Z}$ are close in the $\mathcal{Z}$ space, the corresponding images $x_1, x_2 \in \mathcal{X}$ are visually similar.
+When $\z_1, \z_2 \in \mathcal{Z}$ are close in $\mathcal{Z}$ space, the corresponding images $x_1, x_2 \in \mathcal{X}$ are visually similar.
 GAN inversion maps data $x$ back to latent representation $\z^*$ or, equivalently, finds an image ${x^*}$ that can be entirely synthesized by the well-trained generator $G$ and remain close to the real image $x$.
-Formally, denoting the signal to be inverted as $x \in \R^{n}$, the well-trained generative model as $G: \R^{n_{0}} \to \R^{n}$, and the latent vector as $\z \in \R^{n_{0}}$, we study the following inversion problem:
+Formally, denoting the signal to be inverted as $x \in \R^{n}$, the well-trained generator as $G: \R^{n_{0}} \to \R^{n}$, and the latent vector as $\z \in \R^{n_{0}}$, we study the following inversion problem:

 where $\ell(\cdot)$ is a distance metric in the image or feature space, and $G$ is assumed to be a feed-forward neural network.
 Typically, $\ell(\cdot)$ can be based on $\ell_1$, $\ell_2$, perceptual~\cite{johnson2016perceptual} or LPIPS~\cite{zhang2018unreasonable} metrics.
 Some other constraints on latent codes~\cite{zhu2020indomain} or face identity~\cite{richardson2020encoding} could also be included in practice.
-With the obtained $\z^*$, we can obtain the original and manipulated images.
+From the obtained $\z^*$, we can obtain the original image; we can vary $\z^*$ to further obtain the manipulated image.